snsinfu/reverse-tunnel/docker/README.md

 ### Docker-compose

-The following docker-compose example exposes local `nginx` service to the internet through `rtun-server` running on a public server 0.1.2.3.
+The following docker-compose example exposes local `nginx` as `http://0.1.2.3:8080` by tunneling http connections through `rtun-server` running on a public server 0.1.2.3 on port 9000.

 ```yaml
 version: "3.8"